Pomegranate ‘Wonderful’

 Planting/Care Instructions +

 Planting Instructions: May be planted in any well-drained soil.
 1. Dig a hole the same depth as the root system and two to three times as wide.
 2. Set the plant crown (where the top meets the roots) in the hole, just above the original soil surface.
 3. Cover with soil to the original soil surface.
 Water thoroughly.
 No need to fertilize at the time of planting.
 Plant in the spring, when the soil is workable.
-Fertilizer: Fertilize in early spring, before new growth begins with a high-nitrogen fertilizer or a balanced fertilizer.
+Prune branches back by 1/3 after the first year.
+Typically bears fruit 3-6 years after planting.